BradleyA/git-TEST-commit-automation/hooks/README.md

     - Support several types of files (support additional test case types (FVT,SA)

 #### Notes:
-- Include hooks/ in repostory because .git/hooks is not pushed and hooks change and changes need to be tracked (need to retest)

 - Include test cases with repository files being TESTed because changes need to be tracked.
 - And developers know what to test
 - Test case feedback for developer executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
 It is important NOT to stop the git commit.